LiaoHonghao/LiaoHonghao.github.io/content/project/quad_exterpercep/index.md

   - Planning
 ---

-Acquiring exteroceptive sensory information for the robot Unitree AlienGo and apply it to some downstream tasks.
+Acquiring exteroceptive sensory information for the robot Unitree AlienGo and leveraging it to some downstream tasks.

 <!--more-->